 HolistaPet CBD Dog Treats + Joint & Mobility Care

-Our Pumpkin Spice + Cinnamon dog treats are specially formulated with Turmeric Root and Boswellia to increase strength in joints and reduce the discomfort and swelling caused by joint conditions or surgery.
-These unique ingredients are vital for helping your dog maintain good joint cell structure and mobility, and are combined with other key superfoods like Hemp Seed Powder and Full Spectrum CBD Oil.
+Our Pumpkin Spice + Cinnamon CBD dog treats for joint & mobility are specially formulated with Turmeric Root and Boswellia to increase strength in joints and reduce the discomfort and swelling caused by joint conditions or surgery.
+These unique ingredients are vital for helping your dog maintain good joint cell structure and mobility, and are combined with other key superfoods like Hemp Seed Powder and Broad Spectrum CBD Oil.

 - Turmeric Root – Helps with swelling, reduces discomfort, tenderness

 - Boswellia – Repairs damaged tissue.
 Stimulates tissue immunity.